kstenerud/streamux/streamux-specification.md

 * Peer B sends response ID 19
 * Peer A discards response ID 19 (because Peer A's ID 19 is still locked)
 * Peer B receives `cancel` ID 19
-* Peer B sends `cancel ack` ID 19
+* Peer B sends `cancel response` ID 19
-* Peer A receives `cancel ack` ID 19 and unlocks ID 19
+* Peer A receives `cancel response` ID 19 and returns ID 19 to the ID pool

-If a `cancel ack` is not received, it means that either there is a communication problem (such as lag or a broken connection), or the serving peer is operating incorrectly.
+If a `cancel response` is not received, it means that either there is a communication problem (such as lag or a broken connection), or the responding peer is operating incorrectly.